vanHeemstraSystems/flask-threagile/README.md

 - Docker

-Execute Threagile on a model yaml file (via docker):
+Execute Threagile on a model yaml file (via docker) from the root directory of this repository:

 ```
 $ ./threagile.sh -verbose -model /app/work/threagile_config.yaml -output /app/work/reports